This post has been updated as of May 2019

 Converse used an animated GIF in this colorful and engaging email to announce their new Blank Canvas Monochromatic Collection.
 It commands attention in the inbox and begs to be clicked on.

-Harry’s uses a simple animated GIF (the hand on the clock move at warp speed) to reinforce the sense of urgency in their offer and instill a sense of FOMO.
+Harry’s uses a simple animated GIF to reinforce the sense of urgency in their offer and evoke FOMO.

-Now you’ve seen 5 examples of functional GIFs in email campaigns.
-You can see that adding an element of animation to a usually static email can help engage your subscribers and get them to take action.
-Whether you say GIF of JIF, we won’t judge, just try using animated GIFs in your emails and see how they can help increase your click-throughs and engagement.
+Now you’ve seen five examples of functional GIFs in email campaigns, and you can see that adding an element of animation to a usually static email can help engage your subscribers and get them to take action.
+Try using animated GIFs in your emails and see how they can help increase your click-throughs and engagement.